thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/security/mqtts.md

 where:

-* LISTENER_SSL_ENABLED - Enable/disable SSL support;
+* LISTENER_SSL_ENABLED — Enable/disable SSL support;
-* LISTENER_SSL_CREDENTIALS_TYPE -  Server credentials type.
-PEM - pem certificate file; KEYSTORE - java keystore;
+* LISTENER_SSL_CREDENTIALS_TYPE — Server credentials type.
+PEM — pem certificate file; KEYSTORE — java keystore;
-* LISTENER_SSL_PEM_CERT - Path to the server certificate file.
-Holds server certificate or certificate chain, may also include server private key;
+* LISTENER_SSL_PEM_CERT — Path to the server certificate file.
+Holds server certificate or certificate chain, may also include the server private key;
-* LISTENER_SSL_PEM_KEY - Path to the server certificate private key file.
+* LISTENER_SSL_PEM_KEY — Path to the server certificate private key file.
 Optional by default.
-Required if the private key is not present in server certificate file;
+Required if the private key is not present in the server certificate file;
-* LISTENER_SSL_PEM_KEY_PASSWORD - Optional server certificate private key password.
+* LISTENER_SSL_PEM_KEY_PASSWORD — Optional server certificate private key password.

 After completing the setup, start or restart the TBMQ server.